 The IRC continues to provide emergency humanitarian programming to asylum-seekers on both sides of the U.S. southern border.
 In Phoenix, the IRC provides comprehensive assistance to asylum-seekers released from U.S. government detention through a collaborative shelter operation providing warm meals, clothing, transitional shelter, and travel coordination to more than 8,000 asylum-seekers since June of 2018.
 In California and Texas, we are working alongside partners to respond to asylum seekers’ urgent needs.

 In Mexico, the IRC is working with local partners to aid migrants and asylum seekers stuck in border towns.
 We support programs that work with women and girls who have experienced violence.
-We have also worked with local partners to launch a COVID-19 public health awareness campaign and establish an official quarantine center with counseling and testing for the virus.
-You can donate to the IRC here.
+We have also worked with local partners to launch a COVID-19 public health awareness campaign and establish an official quarantine centre with counseling and testing for the virus.

 *Name changed for confidentiality.